ISBN: 9780340839935

 claireE

-Rated it 1 days ago
+Rated it 1 months ago

 I loved this book and the characters.
 I genuinely couldn't put it down from start to finish.
 This was the first science fiction book i had ever read and have been interested in them ever since.